louis-tru/quark/docs/RENDERING.md

 - expensive Canvas state changes such as readback, output-image transitions, blur/filter passes, or unsupported clip changes may flush the CAPA batch.

+Recent iOS validation:

+- GL/GLES, Metal, and CAPA have all rendered the current kace/text-heavy iOS test scenes correctly and smoothly in simple smoke tests.
+- Simulator/window scaling can hide aliasing because the device framebuffer is downsampled again by the host display path.
+Use 1:1 framebuffer inspection when judging AA quality.
+- Mobile CPU cost still matters.
+CAPA performs well when it records large batches, but frequent flushes can dominate CPU time.

 The current executable CAPA pass plan is documented in `docs/CAPA_PASS_PROCESS.md`; shader source lives in `src/render/shader/capa/`.